ladybug-tools/spider/build-well/README.md

 ## Current Issues

-* 2017-11-01 ~ Internal and externals wall need to switch positions
 * 2017-11-01 ~ gbXML export needs fixes to compensate for changes to space ordering and perimeter depth
 * 2017-10-30 ~ No vertical spacing as default on gbXML export
 * 2017-10-30 ~ Need accurate area and volume calculations for spaces and building